mcantcode/Anti-Void-Fall-Staff/README.md

 * Simple, and easy to use.
 * Lightweight, and optimized for performance.
-* Retrieves the role of the detected staff (moderator, admin, etc.).
+* Retrieves informations of the detected staff (username, roles, etc.).
 * Ignore friend feature that ignores staff if it's friends with the player.